Do you want to get an accurate reading of the fuel pressure in your vehicle?

 Well, I’ll try to make this short and sweet.
 I used this Betooll fuel injector pump pressure tester for the first time to check out my father’s 1995 Oldsmobile Delta 88 Royale last week Friday.
 You know, I didn’t even have to use any of the other fittings that came with the fuel pressure tester kit as there was absolutely no need to.
 In fact, all that I had to do was to open the case, take out the fuel pressure tester, and screw the attached connector onto the fuel rail.
 Afterwards, I simply turned the ignition key to the ‘ON’ position, and then monitored the pump pressure gauge.
 Seeing that the fuel pump was delivering 46 PSI, my father’s car obviously didn’t have a fuel problem which was all that I needed to know.
 What I can tell you was that this must have been a very precision made pump pressure tester as there were no leaks or mess anywhere.
 It was then a simple matter of activating the pressure release valve on the gauge which conveniently discharged any remaining gas into a small tin can that was lying around nearby.
 Even then, there was only a trickle of gas that actually made its way into the tin can which quickly evaporated out.
 So, after disconnecting the fuel pressure tester from the fuel rail, I then reconnected the fuel rail cap.
 Well, so now you know.
 This looks like a real winner to me folks!

 Worked great!
 All the adapters it came with are a plus.
 After almost going crazy trying to figure out why my car wouldn’t start (It was getting fuel, spark, air and the timing was correct).
 I bought this on a hunch.
-Using this I found out the fuel pressure was there but really low after the fuel pump.
+Using this I found out the fuel injector pressure test kit was there but really low after the fuel pump.
 Pull the pump out and saw that it had a bad hose in the tank.
 This product saved my insanity.

 One thing I have learned is that while you don’t need the most expensive tools, you do need tools that will actually get the job done.
 The first fuel pressure tester gauge I bought was from Harbor Freight.
 I can recommend a lot of Pittsburgh things, but that ain’t one of them.
 It fit nicely enough where I needed it to, but it leaked terribly from inside the gauge and failed.
 Strike one.
 Then I bought a BlueDriver brand gauge.
 Loved their bluetooth OB2 scan tool.
 Hated their fuel pressure tester.
 It had an adjustable nozzle on the fuel line instead of multiple adapters.
 Well, that adjustable nozzle didn’t seal properly against any fuel port valve I tried it on.
 Leaked everywhere.
 Strike two.